Best Worms for Bait Fishing

 1. European Nightcrawlers

-More than being attractive compost worms, European nightcrawlers will also make an excellent bait.
+More than being attractive compost worms, European nightcrawlers will also make excellent bait.
 It lives in deep woodlands litter or can be found roaming freely in the garden.
 They share common characteristics with the red wiggler, which is another worm we will be talking about in this article.
 These worms are very active when they are on the hook, which will make it easier to be seen by fish.

 Physical Characteristics